Book Summary: Team Topologies | Organizing Business and Technology Teams for Fast Flow

 If the architecture of the system and the architecture of the organisation, are at odds.
 The architecture of the organisation wins. - Ruth Malan

-I really liked how this book clearly described Conway's Law with practical examples.
+I really liked how the Team Topologies book clearly described Conway's Law with practical examples.
 A key principle within the book is to reduce communication as much as possible between teams.
 This may sound counterintuitive as "collaboration” is widely espoused within agile.

 Fast flow requires restricting communication between teams team collaboration is important for grey areas of development, where discovery and expertise are needed to make progress, but in areas where execution prevails not discovery, communication becomes an unnecessary overhead.

 A caution for readers.
-This book is practical so it would be tempting to jump straight into solutions.
-However, these topologies are designed for organisations attempting to optimise flow.
+The team topologies book is practical so it would be tempting to jump straight into solutions.
+However, these team topologies are designed for organisations attempting to optimise flow.

 Overall, the team topologies approach advocates for organisation design that optimises for the flow of change and feedback from running systems.